elijahgagne/blog/content/posts/website-hosting.md

 draft: false
 ---

-At this point I have the `gagnenet.com` domain and I'd like to find hosting for https://gagnenet.com/.
+Earlier, at this point I have the `gagnenet.com` domain and I'd like to find hosting for https://gagnenet.com/.
 Let's outline some of the requirements I have:

 - $0 cost is highly desirable
 - Easy HTTPS certificate management is a plus